 Alden’s Organic Vanilla Ice Cream – Alden’s delicious vanilla is organic and gluten-free.
 Additionally, it uses the GFCO to certify its gluten-free products with strict guidelines for cleaning and protocol.
 The ice cream is creamy with a subtle vanilla flavor that tastes real and not artificial.
 We love this ice cream when we can find it, and often it’s a toss-up for our first choice.

-Maybe you’re saying, I’ve already made an apple crisp this fall.
+Maybe you’re saying, I’ve already made an apple crisp or crumble this fall.

 I say, throw caution to the wind with those leaves you haven’t raked, and make it, one more time!

-- 4-5 pounds of tart apples Granny Smith, Cortland, Haralson
+- 4-5 pounds of slightly tart baking apples – like Granny Smith, Cortland, or Haralson

 - 3 tablespoons of freshly squeezed lemon juice

 - 1/3 cup packed light brown sugar – use less if apples are sweeter!